evennia/evennia/evennia/contrib/utils/name_generator/README.md

 NAMEGEN_LAST_NAMES = [ "Beeblebrox", "Son of Odin" ]
 ```

-If you want to replace all of the built-in name lists with your own, set
+Set `NAMEGEN_REPLACE_LISTS = True` if you want your custom lists above to entirely replace the built-in lists rather than extend them.
-`NAMEGEN_REPLACE_LISTS = True`

 ## Generating Fantasy Names